awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/allow-device-traffic.md

 # Allow device traffic through a proxy or firewall<a name="allow-device-traffic"></a>

 Greengrass core devices and Greengrass components perform outbound requests to AWS services and other websites\.
 As a security measure, you might limit outbound traffic to a small range of endpoints and ports\.
-You can use the following information about endpoints and ports to limit device traffic through a proxy or firewall\.
+You can use the following information about endpoints and ports to limit device traffic through a proxy, firewall, or [Amazon VPC security group](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html)\.
 For more information about how to configure a core device to use a proxy, see [Connect on port 443 or through a network proxy](configure-greengrass-core-v2.md#configure-alpn-network-proxy)\.

 **Topics**
 + [Endpoints for basic operation](#core-endpoints)